 Pidgeon has a decade’s worth of experience giving talks and facilitating intersex workshops around the globe.
 Their writing has been featured in Everyday Feminism and scholarly journals such as Narrative Inquiry in Bioethics and the Griffith Journal of Law & Human Dignity.
 They have also raised intersex awareness in Buzzfeed, Teen Vogue, CNN, AP, NBC, Washington Post, Al Jazeera and HuffPost.

 In 2015, they launched a worldwide #intersexstories twitterstorm on Intersex Awareness Day.
 That same year, they were among 9 LGBTQ Artists honored with a Champion of Change Award from the Obama White House.
-In 2016, they were featured on the cover of National Geographic’s January issue titled Gender Revolution, launched an intersex-resource YouTube channel, co-founded the group Intersex People of Color for Justice (IPOCJ), introduced an intersex and non-binary art and clothing line, and also made a cameo on Amazon’s Transparent.
+In 2016, they were featured on the cover of National Geographic’s January issue titled Gender Revolution, launched an intersex-resource YouTube channel, co-founded the group Intersex Justice Project (IJP), introduced an intersex and non-binary art and clothing line (Too Cute to Be Binary), and also made a cameo on Amazon’s Transparent.
 In 2017, their short documentary The Son I Never Had premiered at Outfest and won a jury award at NCGLFF.
-Later that year, their mixed-media installation "Surprise, It's a Baby!"—which challenges our society's obsession with gender reveal parties and binaries—opened at the UIC Gender and Sexuality Center, and they co-led—with fellow members of IPOCJ—the #LurieEndSurgery protest outside of Lurie Children’s Hospital on Intersex Awareness Day.
+Later that year, their mixed-media installation "Surprise, It's a Baby!"—which challenges our society's obsession with gender reveal parties and binaries—opened at the UIC Gender and Sexuality Center, and they co-led—with fellow members of IJP—multiple #EndIntersexSurgery protests in Chicago and New York City (sign the petition!)

-Currently, Pidgeon is working on a new feature-length documentary set to premiere in 2019, while simultaneously documenting intersex people of color for a new photo series funded by Astraea’s Intersex Human Rights Fund.
+Currently, Pidgeon is working on a new feature-length documentary tentatively titled “A Normal Girl”, while simultaneously documenting intersex people of color for a new photo series called Physical Record funded by Astraea’s Intersex Human Rights Fund.

 Read their Everyday Feminism articles here.